By Cheryl Lynn Dratler

 Effective initiatives at the individual and organizational levels are proving successful.
-Companies are working with experts like Career Partners International to design customized assessments of structures, stressors, and conditions that impair engagement and lead top performers to burn out.
+Companies are partnering with experts to design customized assessments of structures, stressors, and conditions that impair engagement and lead top performers to burn out.
 Quality assessment enables organizations to pinpoint structural, cultural, and developmental goals for maximum impact.

 From job redesign to career management programs, companies are ensuring that employees stay engaged by providing stimulating challenges, fostering growth, increasing career opportunities and enhancing business and personal skills.

 Change management skills for leaders, managers, and employees reduce stress and increase buy-in, allowing companies to adapt and move forward quickly.
 Programs to improve individual skills in stress management, time management, job-specific competencies, and even mindfulness, have proven effective in counteracting burnout.